-Famous for schools like the College of William and Mary, Virginia Tech, and Virginia Commonwealth University, Virginia is home to more than 60 colleges and universities.
+Famous colleges in Virginia include the College of William and Mary, Virginia Tech, and Virginia Commonwealth University, and the state is home to more than 60 colleges and universities.
 PayScale's College Salary Report has salary information for students graduating with bachelor's degrees from several of those colleges to help you find the Virginia colleges with highest-paid graduates.

 Robert F. Kennedy, Tina Fey, Katie Couric and Edgar Allen Poe may not seem to have much in common, but they're all graduates from University of Virginia in Charlottesville.
 As diverse as alumni from this university are, they love their school; nine out of ten alumni recommend their school, making it the most popular school on the list.